ballerina-attic/sonarqube-github-integration/README.md

-# Sonarqube and GitHub Integration
+# SonarQube and GitHub Integration

 SonarQube is an open source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells and security vulnerabilities.
 Similarly GitHub brings together the world's largest community of developers to discover, share, and build better software.
 From open source projects to private team repositories, GitHub is an all-in-one platform for collaborative development.

 > This guide walks you through the process of obtaining the test line coverage of each repository in a GitHub organization.

-The following sections are covered in this guide
+The following sections are covered in this guide.

 - [What you'll build](#what-youll-build)
 - [Prerequisites](#prerequisites)
 - [Developing the program](#developing-the-program)